ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/subscription-for-the-consumer.md

 ## Subscription workflow

 1. (Optional) An administrator creates one or more usage plans on AWS API Gateway that provides the necessary security feature (API key / authorizer) and quota, if needed.
-2. An administrator adds associated API stages to the usage plan(s).
+2. An administrator adds associated API stages to the usage plans.
 3. A consumer initiates the subscription in Amplify Central:

    1. Open an Amplify Catalog item.